Amad Diallo: 2024–25: Manchester United regular

 Following the dismissal of Erik ten Hag, Amad saw regular playing opportunities, first under interim manager Ruud van Nistelrooy, then head coach Ruben Amorim.
 On 7 November, in Van Nistelrooy's penultimate game in charge, Amad scored his first brace for the club in a 2–0 win against PAOK in the UEFA Europa League.
 On 24 November 2024, he started as a wing-back in Amorim's first match against Ipswich Town which ended in a 1–1 draw.
 He assisted Marcus Rashford's opening goal in the second minute.
 On 15 December, he started as an attacking midfielder away to local rivals and reigning champions Manchester City, where he won a late penalty that Bruno Fernandes converted to equalise, then scored the winning goal in the final minutes in their 2–1 victory.
 His winning goal in that match was later voted Manchester United's goal of the season.

 On 5 January 2025, he scored a late equaliser in a 2–2 draw against Liverpool at Anfield.
 On 9 January, he signed a new contract until 2030.
 On 12 January, Amad made his 50th appearance for United, coming on as a substitute in their FA Cup third round match against Arsenal, which ended in a 1–1 draw after extra time.
 He scored United's second penalty in the shoot-out, which they won 5–3.
 On 16 January, Amad scored his first senior hat-trick in 12 minutes against Southampton in a 3–1 victory, helping Manchester United to come from behind in the second-half.
 He became the first Manchester United player to score a hat-trick since Cristiano Ronaldo against Norwich City in April 2022.

 On 15 February 2025, Amorim confirmed that Amad had damaged his ankle ligaments in training, and was out for the remainder of the 2024–25 season.
 He returned to training two months later, on 30 April 2025.
 He played his first match after his injury against Brentford and scored in a 4–3 defeat.
-On 21 May 2025, Amad featured in the 2025 UEFA Europa League final as a starter, losing to Tottenham Hotspur; consequently, he became the first player in history to lose three UEFA Europa League finals.
+On 21 May 2025, Amad featured in the 2025 UEFA Europa League final as a starter, losing to Tottenham Hotspur; consequently, he equalled the record of losing in three UEFA Europa League finals, alongside Nemanja Matic, Artur Moraes and Lima, though he did not play in the first two instances.